generalassembly/heroku-icu-buildpack/README.md

 In order to achieve this, the following happens:

-1. ICU is compiled from the source included in this buildpack
+1. ICU is downloaded and compiled from source
 2. The compiled library is cached for future builds
 3. The compiled result is copied into `/app/icu` and `$1/icu` (the build directory) to make it available in a seemingly consistent location during